SahajDang/Portfolio/README.md

 # Resume
-My Resume built using HTML, CSS and Javascript and is completely Responsive.
+My Resume built using HTML, CSS and basic Javascript and is completely Responsive.